In This Review

 A: Seraquin must build up naturally in your dog’s system before becoming fully effective.
 You may not see serious results until the conclusion of the initial administration period.

-Note that the following dosages are for the initial four to six week period.
+A: Note that the following dosages are for the initial four to six-week period.
 For dosage after this period, consult your vet.

 - Dogs less than 20 lbs. receive one tablet per day.